Listen, Chat, and Remix: Text-Guided Soundscape Remixing for Enhanced Auditory Experience: Listen, Chat, and Remix

 \subsection{Training Objective}

 Each training instance is a tuple $(x, y, p)$ including an input mixture $x$, a target mixture $y$, and a text prompt $p$.
 The sources in the mixture $\{s_1, s_2, ..., s_N\}$ and the underlying symbolic instruction $\pi$ used in the creation of $y$ and $p$ are hidden from the system.
-LCE estimates a mixture $\hat{y}$ given $x$ and $p$, following Equation \ref{eq:pr} and \ref{eq:se}.
-All model components are jointly optimized by maximizing the signal-to-noise ratio (SNR) between the target and the estimated mixture:
+LCR estimates a mixture $\hat{y}$ given $x$ and $p$.
+All model components are jointly optimized by maximizing the signal-to-noise ratio (SNR) between the target and the estimated mixture.
+Since LCR does not require clean sources $\{s_1, s_2, ..., s_N\}$ for training, it does not suffer from the $\mathcal{O}(N!)$ complexity in calculating the source-level permutation-invariant training (PIT) \cite{pit} loss (or $\mathcal{O}(N^3)$ with Hungarian algorithm \cite{hungarian_pit}).
+Therefore, LCR is scalable to the number of the sources with a constant training complexity.